DinoDevs/GladiatusCrazyAddon/PROGRESS.md

 	- [x] Settings: option to disable/enable overall Gladiatus site (style) fixes & improvements (#403)
 	- [x] Lock sections: The current state of all sections that can be hidden can now be locked or unlocked in the settings (#160)
 	- [x] Hide flags: Language flags under player names can now be hidden if enabled in the settings (#377)
+	- [x] Added a scroll to bottom button to the top bar

 - **Auction**
 	- [x] Show item names (disabled by default, by @MiguelSOliveira)